phamgiaphuc/phamgiaphuc/README.md

   </a>
 </div>

 > This is my main account for job and work.
 If you want to see my daily activities, you can go to my second account - [AcusPGP](https://github.com/AcusPGP).
-Or you want have my (curriculumn vitae), click here [English](English/English.md) or [Vietnamese](Vietnamese/Vietnamese.md).

 ## 🌱 Languages & Tools